pulumi/docs/content/blog/multicloud-policy-as-code/index.md

 The key features of CrossGuard are:

-Policy SDK for coding custom policies using TypeScript/Javascript or Python Validating infrastructure before deployment by verifying it locally Policy playbooks for enforcing best practices for security, reliability, and cost Validating all the infrastructure deployed by organization
+- Policy SDK for coding custom policies using TypeScript/Javascript or Python
+- Validating infrastructure before deployment by verifying it locally
+- Policy playbooks for enforcing best practices for security, reliability, and cost
+- Validating all the infrastructure deployed by organization

 Whether you create policies for a single project or across you organization, CrossGuard enforces best practices for cost, compliance, security, and team practices.

 ## Parts of a policy

-A policy is made up of:
+A policy is made up of the following parts:

 - a name
 - a description